How to Calculate Customer Lifetime Value (CLV)

 Most B2B companies pull this data from multiple systems.
 Your CRM holds account history and tenure.
 Billing systems track revenue and contract terms.
 Finance calculates margins.

-The challenge isn't the math.
-It's getting clean, consistent data from each source.
+The challenge is not the math.
+It is getting clean, consistent data from each source.

 CLV matters most when compared to Customer Acquisition Cost (CAC).
-The ratio tells you if your unit economics work.
+The ratio tells you whether your unit economics work.

-• Below 1:1: Spending more to acquire than you'll ever earn back
+• Below 1:1: Spending more to acquire customers than you will ever earn back, unsustainable unit economics

-• 1:1 to 3:1: Covering costs but limited margin for growth investment
+• 1:1 to 3:1: Covering costs but with limited margin for growth investment

 • 3:1 or higher: Healthy unit economics with room to scale

-How to Improve Customer Lifetime Value in B2B
+How to increase customer lifetime value in B2B

-Building closer relationships with current customers is the basis of maximizing your CLV.
+Building closer relationships with current customers is the foundation of maximizing CLV.
 This requires sales and marketing teams to prioritize retention strategies alongside acquisition.
+The right B2B customer loyalty tools can help teams systematize these efforts and reduce churn at scale.

 Retention directly impacts customer lifespan, which drives CLV.
 Lose customers faster, and your CLV drops.